yoniabrams/Notes_on_HuggingFace_Transformer_Library/README.md

    1. Either: Load the `Trainer` and `TrainerArguments` classes from the `transformers` library
    2. Or: Use a native PyTorch training loop

-**Finetuning using Trainer and TrainingArguments** According to the Hugging Face [documentation](https://huggingface.co/docs/transformers/main_classes/trainer), you have to create a `TrainingArguments` object before instantiating your `Trainer` as it allows you to access all the points of customization during training.
+**Finetuning using Trainer and TrainingArguments**<br>
+- According to the Hugging Face [documentation](https://huggingface.co/docs/transformers/main_classes/trainer), you have to create a `TrainingArguments` object before instantiating your `Trainer` as it allows you to access all the points of customization during training.
 Meaning, if you want to customize your training when you implement it with `Trainer` you have to be able to access the customizations in the first place.

 Let's look at an implementation of this:
 ```python